tamagui/tamagui/next.md

+Ali Studio:
+  - make it remember dark/light choice (localStorage)
+  - toast more padding from right/bottom
+  - Themes
+    - if just "light" or just "dark" is selected and you toggle light/dark on the top right, make the themeId also switch (themeId = whats selected in sidebar)
+  -

 - $web / $native make them work as media queries

 - also – I use the RNW Modal component often.
 However, I'm not able to use Popover, Tooltip, etc. inside of one.